projectcalico/calico/docs/mesos/stars-demo/README.md

 - Management-UI

-Client, Backend, and Frontend will each be run as a star-probe, which will attempt to communicate with each other probe, and report their status on a self-hosted webserver.
+Client, Backend, and Frontend will each be run as a star-probe, which will attempt to communicate with each other probe, and report their status on a self-hosted my-calico-net.

 Management-UI runs star-collect, which collects the status from each of the probes and generates a viewable web page illustrating the current state of